pramodk/spack-configs/README.md

 Some users might want to install everything from scratch (e.g. system engineers or developer needing latest `trunk` of LLVM!).
 But often we want to use existing softwares as much as possible and then concentrate on our own software stack and dependencies.

-As a user of BBP-IV Lugano VizCluster, Lugano BG-Q, MIRA BG-Q, Theta (Cray KNL), JUROAN (Cray KNL), JULIA (IBM Power 8), Piz Daint (Cray X86_64 + GPU) systems, we have created configurations of existing softwares that can be used with Spack.
+As a user of BBP-IV Lugano VizCluster, Lugano BG-Q, MIRA BG-Q, Theta (Cray KNL), JURON (Cray KNL), JULIA (IBM Power 8), Piz Daint (Cray x86_64 + GPU) systems, we have created configurations of existing softwares that can be used with Spack.
 The configurations are present in [spack-configs](https://github.com/pramodskumbhar/spack-configs) repository on GitHub and you can clone that locally:

 ```bash
 cd $SOURCE_HOME_DIR